jjones21/TextBasedAdventureEngine/README.md

 # TextBasedAdventureEngine
-The framework for a text-based adventure game with an example of it's use
+The framework for a text-based adventure game with an example of it's use.

+Run Test.java for example